graphql/composite-schemas-spec/spec/Section 2 -- Composition.md

 The `@is` directive is utilized to establish semantic equivalence between disparate type system members across distinct subgraphs, which the schema composition uses to connect types.

-In the following example, the directive is used to signal that the `id` argument and the field `id` on the return type `Person` are semantically the same.
-This information is used to infer an entity resolver for `Person` from the field.
+In the following example, the directive specifies that the `id` argument on the field `Query.personById` and the field `Person.id` on the return type of the field are semantically the same.
+This information is used to infer an entity resolver for `Person` from the field `Query.personById`.

 ```graphql example
 extend type Query {